Preparing for your excursion

 The important thing is to never leave a mark until you have found the next one: in this way you will always have the certainty of being on the right path.
 If you lose the path you should however stop and wait for the weather to improve, or retrace your steps to find the path further up, rather than attempting a descent to the valley (as you descend, the ground usually becomes more rugged and impracticable).

-An accident during a hiking trip is less likely than a car accident but, unlike the latter, takes place in a less frequented environment and where relief efforts are not easy.
+An accident during a hiking trip is less likely than a car accident but, unlike the latter, it occurs in a less frequented environment and where rescue is not easy.

 Maps